Sample Workplace Harassment Complaint Letter

 How Can DoNotPay Help You With Workplace Harassment?

 If you have been subjected to any type of harassment at work, DoNotPay comes to your rescue.
 We believe that everyone deserves to be treated with dignity in their workplace, and we strive to help you end any kind of aggressive behavior.
 Below, you will find a step by step guide on how to use our app and send a cease and desist letter to the perpetrator:

-- Log in to your account on DoNotPay in your web browser or your iOS device
+- Log in to your account on DoNotPay in your web browser

 - Click on Relationship Protection section